sopyb/NavigoLearnAPI/docs/paths/auth/github-login.md

 ## GET - /api/auth/github-login

-Logs in a userDisplay using GitHub OAuth.
+Logs in a user using GitHub OAuth.

 ### Parameters